Graduate University Policies

 To learn more about the nutrition profession and dietetic internships, visit the website of the Academy of Nutrition and Dietetics.
 To view the program requirements, click here.

 The University of North Florida’s Department of Nutrition and Dietetics is also piloting a new dietetic practice pathway.
-It is a non-credit, non-degree program referred to as the Individualized Supervised Practice Program (ISPP), made possible by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), the accrediting agency for the Academy of Nutrition and Dietetics.
+It is a non-credit, non-degree program referred to as the Individualized Supervised Practice Pathway (ISPP), made possible by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), the accrediting agency for the Academy of Nutrition and Dietetics.
 The Individualized Supervised Practice Program of UNF is essentially a distance dietetic internship track that allows motivated candidates the opportunity to find and utilize facilities/agencies in the candidate's community and other locations, and complete the required supervised practice competencies with minimal supervision.
 Persons who wish to apply to the ISPP must complete the ISPP application for consideration for admission.
-The information about, and fees for, this program are available on the University Website.
+The information about, and fees for, click here.

 Copyright © 2014 University of North Florida1 UNF Drive | Jacksonville, FL 32224 | Phone: (904) 620-1000